w1k5/atc-aeron/DEVELOPMENT_PLAN.md

 - **Java 17+** - Modern Java features for performance
 - **Aeron** - High-performance messaging framework
 - **SBE** - Binary message encoding
+- **Spring Boot** - Web framework for admin UI
+- **WebSocket** - Real-time communication
+- **Frontend development** - HTML/CSS/JavaScript for visualization
 - **ATC domain knowledge** - Aviation procedures and constraints

 ### External Dependencies
 - **Aeron 1.40.0** - Already added
 - **SBE** - To be added for message encoding
 - **Agrona** - To be added for performance utilities
+- **Spring Boot Web** - For web admin interface
 - **Weather data sources** - METAR/TAF feeds
 - **ADS-B data** - Aircraft position feeds

+### Web UI Technology Stack
+- **Backend**: Spring Boot with WebSocket support
+- **Frontend**: Modern JavaScript (ES6+) with WebSocket API
+- **Visualization**: Canvas API or SVG for aircraft movement
+- **Styling**: CSS Grid/Flexbox for responsive layout
+- **Build**: Gradle for backend, npm/yarn for frontend assets

-This plan provides a realistic roadmap that builds on your existing code while creating a production-ready ATC system.
+This plan provides a realistic roadmap that builds on your existing code while creating a production-ready ATC system with a comprehensive web admin interface.
 Each phase delivers working functionality that can be tested and validated before moving to the next phase.